moetunes/bipolarbar/Readme.md

 Pipe monsterwm into splitter_bar to have it's output shown on the left.

-Set the root windows' name with conky or a script and that will be shown on the right.
+Set the root windows' name with conky or a script

 e.g. conky | while read -r; do xsetroot -name "$REPLY"; done &

-###The nine colours are set at compile time so edit them to suit.
+###The ten colours are set at compile time so edit them to suit.
+###All ten colours can be used for the background or text.

-The first colour is the background and the second to ninth are for the text.
+The first colour (colour0) is the default background and the second colour is the default for the text, for both the piped in text and the text from xsetroot -name.

-To change the colour mark the text with an ampersand and the desired colour number.
+To change the text colour mark the text with an ampersand and the desired colour number.

 *e.g.* To use the second and last colours, mark the text like -

 ** *&2* some text *&9* some more text**

+To change the background colour mark the text with an ampersand and a capital B and the colour number.

+*e.g.* To use the second and last colours, mark the text like -

+** *&2* some text *&B2&9* some more text**

+The text defaults to the right of the piped in text (monsterwm's text) but can be set centered or on the right with &C and &R, which can't be preceeded by a background or text colour.

+*e.g.* To have some text next to the piped in text and some on the right

+** *&2* some text *&R&B3&9* some right text**

 Whether the bar is at *top or bottom* is set at compile time.